skupperproject/skupper-docs/input/overview/migrating.md

 contextA> skupper site create
 ```

-On Kubernetes, the site does not accept links by default.
+The site does not accept links by default.
 Use `--enable-link-access` to allow other sites link to the new site.

-On Podman, the site definition is created in `~/.local/share/skupper` and you must enter `skupper system setup` to initialize the site.
+On Podman, the site definition is created in `~/.local/share/skupper` and you must enter `skupper system setup` to complete site creation.

 ## Linking sites

 ```v1
 contextA> skupper token create ~/token.yaml